dpkpathak12/demo-automation/Readme.md

-# Multiple EC2 with Multiple Regions
+# Multiple EC2 with Multiple Regions Using Terraform

 ## Used